 Are hotels open?

 Yes!
-Montréal hotels are open and happy to welcome travels, whether for leisure or business.
+Montréal hotels are open and happy to welcome travellers, whether for leisure or business.
 Furthermore, hotel chains have protocols specifically designed to suit the safety needs of their buildings.

 Can I make reservations at a restaurant for my team?

-Read this next: 12 stunning outdoor event spaces in Montréal
+Read this next: 12 Hybrid event venue options in Montréal